 As we know from the Victorians, flowers have their own language and each variety has a different message.
 If your mom lives far away you may want to give her a bouquet that features striped carnations, as their message is “sorry I can’t be with you,” or a grouping of pansies that represent “thinking of you.”
 Chrysanthemums convey love and truth, while gladiolas speak of strength and character.
 There are a number of Victorian study guides online that offer flower symbolisms and definitions.
 When crafting that flower arrangement for your mother, be sure to construct it based on the things about her you wish to honor and celebrate.

 I slept in today.
-When I woke up, I took it easy, made coffee and took my time getting to my computer and settling in for the rest of the day to work — something I have not allowed myself to do in months.
-When I checked in on Facebook, I saw one single story pop up declaring that Damien Echols, Jason Baldwin and Jessie Misskelley, Jr. were finally given the freedom that they have always been deserving of.
+When I woke up, I took it easy; made coffee and took my time getting to my computer and settling in for the rest of the day to work — something I have not allowed myself to do in months.
+When I checked in on Facebook, I saw one single story pop up, declaring that Damien Echols, Jason Baldwin, and Jessie Misskelley, Jr. were finally given the freedom that they have always been deserving of.
 I didn’t believe it.
 By the time I made it half-way through the first article, several others had been posted, assuring me that it was true.
 This really happened.
 It was astonishing, and exciting, and frustrating, and depressing.

 I have been following the story of the West Memphis Three for the past ten years.
-When I first heard about their case and watched the documentary Paradise Lost: The Child Murders at Robin Hood Hills, I was 14 years old.
-Like countless other people who have heard about the West Memphis Three, have seen the facts of their case and have long witnessed the corruption at work within an already incompetent justice system, as perpetrated by everyone who sought to convict them, I have developed a strong emotional connection to this case and to the three teenagers — now men — who had half of their lives literally stolen from them.
+When I first heard about their case and watched the documentary Paradise Lost: The Child Murders at Robin Hood Hills, I was only 14 years old.
+Like countless other people who have heard about the West Memphis Three, have seen the facts of their case, and have long witnessed the corruption at work in an already incompetent and unjust justice system, I have developed a strong emotional connection to this case; and to the three teenagers — now men — who had so many years of their lives stolen from them.

-After they were tried and found guilty for the murder of three young, 8-year-old boys in West Memphis, Arkansas, Damien Echols, who was 18 years old at the time, was sentenced to death and spent the past 18 years on death row; Jessie Misskelley, Jr., who was 17 years old, was sentenced to life imprisonment plus an additional forty years and Jason Baldwin, just 16 years old at the time, was sentenced to life imprisonment.
+After they were tried and found guilty for the murders of three 8-year-old boys in West Memphis, Arkansas, Damien Echols, who was 18 years old at the time, was sentenced to death and sat for 18 years on Arkansas’ death row; Jessie Misskelley, Jr., 17 years old at the time, was sentenced to life imprisonment plus an additional forty years; Jason Baldwin, 16 years old at the time, was sentenced to life imprisonment.

-That these men are finally able to go home after 18 years is amazing, but how they were made able to walk out of those prison doors is disgraceful both to the state of Arkansas, as well as to the entire justice system.
+That these men are finally able to go home after 18 years is incredible, but how they were able to do so is disgraceful, both to the state of Arkansas and to the entire justice system.

-In order for the West Memphis Three to be released today, they were practically forced into accepting an Alford plea deal, in which they all pled guilty while being able to continue to claim their innocence.
-For their guilty plea, they were sentenced to 18 years with credit for time served, as well as a Suspended Imposition of Sentence for 10 years.
-It is also stipulated that if they “re-offend”, they can be sent back to prison for 21 years.
+In order for the West Memphis Three to be released from prison today, they were forced into accepting an Alford plea deal, in which they all pleaded guilty while also being able to continue to claim their innocence.
+For their guilty pleas, they were sentenced to 18 years with credit for time served, as well as a Suspended Imposition of Sentence for 10 years.
+It is also stipulated that if they “re-offend,” they can be sent back to prison for 21 years.

-It is crucial to note, in light of discovering that they were practically forced to take the Alford plea deal because firstly, DNA evidence that was finally tested in July 2011 concluded that the West Memphis Three are not guilty of the crime in which they have been serving time for.
-After serving 18 years in prison for a crime that they now have proof that they did not commit, the state of Arkansas would only give them the freedom that they are entitled to as long as the state could protect itself from one of the most corrupt acts that they are totally and completely guilty of.
-That is outrageously disgusting and an obscene abuse of power.
+It is crucial to note, in light of discovering that they were forced to plead guilty, that in July 2011, the DNA evidence from the murder scene was finally tested, concluding that the West Memphis Three are not and never have been guilty of the murders of those three 8-year-old boys.
+After serving 18 years in prison for a crime that there is now proof that they did not commit, the state of Arkansas would only give them the freedom that they are entitled to as long as the state could protect itself from one of the most high profile acts of injustice they have committed.
+What the state of Arkansas did is outrageously disgusting and an obscene abuse of power.

 A portion of Damien Echols’ statement is below, you can read it in its entirety here.

 That last part is incredibly important.
 The West Memphis Three were lucky.
-They have an incredible amount of supporters and people who have dedicated so much of themselves to doing everything in their power to ensure that these three men would see the freedom that they deserved; including an entire film crew who have worked through the years to put out two documentaries on their case.
-These documentaries have reached an astounding number of people, making this case known around the world.
-Without the notoriety that these men received at the hands of their many high profile supporters, they would still be in prison and Damien Echols would have likely been executed years ago.
+They have an incredible amount of supporters and people who have dedicated so much of themselves to doing whatever they could to ensure that these three men would see the freedom that they deserved; including an entire film crew who have worked tirelessly for years to put out two documentaries about their case that have reached countless people and supporters.
+Without the notoriety that these men received at the hands of their many high profile supporters, they could very well still be in prison, and Damien Echols would likely have been executed years ago.

-They were lucky, and yet there are so many people living right now behind bars who had never committed the crimes that they were found guilty of.
-So, with that in mind, check out The Innocence Project, a national litigation and public policy organization dedicated to exonerating wrongfully convicted people through DNA testing and who strive to reform the criminal justice system to prevent future injustice.
+They were lucky, and yet there are so many people living right behind bars and on death row right now serving sentences for crimes that they did not commit.
+So, with that in mind, please check out The Innocence Project, a national litigation and public policy organization dedicated to exonerating wrongfully convicted people through DNA testing, and who strive to reform the criminal justice system to prevent future injustice.

-Here is a press conference conducted with Damien Echols, Jason Baldwin and Jessie Misskelley, Jr. after their release from prison today:Monday, May 16, 2011
+Here is the press conference video, conducted with Damien Echols, Jason Baldwin and Jessie Misskelley, Jr. after their release from prison today:Monday, May 16, 2011

-Yesterday was International Day of Compassion, created as a blogging event by BlogCatalog and organized by its blogging activism website, Bloggers Unite.
-The day was created in honor of Dr. Patch Adams, a man who through great struggle in his life and after three hospitalizations in one year due to how suicidal he was after being relentlessly bullied in school, declared to himself that “you don’t kill yourself; you make revolution.”
-That is exactly what he has done throughout his life.
+Yesterday was International Day of Compassion, an activism outreach blogging event created by BlogCatalog.
+The day was declared in honor of Dr. Patch Adams, a man who through great struggle in his life — including being hospitalized three times in one year due to suicidal tendencies after being relentlessly bullied in school — declared to himself that “you don’t kill yourself; you make revolution.”
+And that is precisely what he has done throughout his life.

-I took part in International Day of Compassion and wrote a post for my other blog, Woman Tribune, also known as my day job.
-While writing this post, I noticed that I was writing from a place I haven’t really touched on in months–the place within myself that oozes passion and heart and everything that has always bubbled to the very surface of my being and kept me blogging here on Menstrual Poetry for years.
+I wrote a post for International Day of Compassion yesterday over at my other blog, Woman Tribune, also known as my day job.
+While writing that post, however, I noticed that I was writing from a place I haven’t really touched in months; the place within me that oozes passion and heart and everything that has always bubbled to the very surface of my being and kept me writing away here for years.

-And as for that post for International Day of Compassion post…
+And as for that International Day of Compassion post…

 Tuesday, March 1, 2011

-There is so much in our world that needs to changed.
-It is possible and do not ever, not for a second, let anyone tell you that the world you envision living in isn’t possible or that you don’t have the power within yourself to initiate or contribute to lasting change in the world.
-Take the lead of Dr. Patch Adams and other revolutionaries throughout our history and every time you get knocked down, stand up again and declare your truth louder each time.
+There is so much in our world that needs to be changed.
+It is possible; do not ever — not for a second — let anyone tell you that the world you envision living in isn’t possible, or that you don’t have the power within yourself to initiate or contribute to lasting change in the world.
+Take the lead of Dr. Patch Adams and other revolutionaries throughout history, and every time you get knocked down, stand up again and declare your truth louder each time.

 Compassion is what contributes to the greatness of humanity; if more people were to look inside themselves and exhibit compassion in everything they do, we would see so much less suffering in the world.
-We would see the world in the way we have always envisioned it to be–with less struggling, less hunger, less homelessness, less ignorance, less sickness, less silencing, and with more love, more understanding and more peace.
+We would see the world in the way we have always envisioned it could be; with less struggling, less hunger, less homelessness, less ignorance, less sickness, less silencing; and with more love, more understanding, and more peace.

 Women have accomplished absolutely amazing things throughout history and we continue to do the same today.
-Without the diligent, shameless, kick ass and inspiring activism of women, we as a collective people would not be who we are today and our worlds, no matter how seemingly different in culture from one location to the next, would not be what it is today.
+Without the diligent, kick ass, and inspiring activism of women, we as a collective people would not be who we are today and our worlds — no matter how seemingly different in culture from one location to the next — would not be what it is today.
 And there is so much more to do.

-Gender Across Borders is urging more bloggers to step up and recognize and celebrate International Women’s Day with their second annual Blog for International Women’s Day (Blog for IWD for short).
-Each year, there is a running theme associated with International Women’s Day; this year’s theme is “Equal access to education, training and science and technology: Pathway to decent work for women.”
+Each year there is a running theme associated with International Women’s Day; this year’s theme is “Equal access to education, training, and science and technology: Pathway to decent work for women.”
 Going along the vein of this theme, Gender Across Borders is asking bloggers to think about any of the following questions in regards to the U.N.’s theme for International Women’s Day: